We are provide regular reporting and seek to assist stakeholders to assess our performance over time and against key benchmarks.

-Global Reporting Initiative G4 Reporting Framework
+Global Reporting Initiative (GRI) Standards (2016)

-We have sought independent assurance over our sustainability reporting since publishing our first sustainability report in 2002.
+We have sought independent limited assurance over our sustainability reporting since publishing our first sustainability report in 2002.

 Additional annual disclosures

-In addition to our annual reporting, we provide annual disclosures against:
+We provide annual disclosures against:

-- The Equator Principles.
+- The Equator Principles

-- The UN Global Compact Communication on Progress.
+- The UN Global Compact Communication on Progress

 - Dow Jones Sustainability Index